pwittlinger/02476_mlops_group36/reports/README.md

 > *experiments.*
 > Answer:

 --- From the cookiecutter template we have instantiated all the folders (docs, models, notebooks, references, reports, src, tests folder).
-We have removed the models, notebooks and references folder because we did not need them in our project.
+We have removed the notebooks and references folder because we did not need them in our project.
 We have added a tests folder that contains unit tests for the project. ---

 ### Question 6